jiang18/bfmap/README.md

 ------
 ## Questions and Help Requests
-If you have any questions or bug reports, feel free to email Jicai Jiang at jicai_jiang@ncsu.edu
+If you have any questions or bug reports, feel free to email Jicai Jiang at jicai_jiang@ncsu.edu.

 ------
 ## Citation